john-does-it/fuckYoutubeAds/README.md

-# FuckAds - A YouTube Pub Skipper for Firefox and Opera
+# FuckAds - Automatically hide and mutes/unmutes ad on YouTube video

 ## Overview
 "FuckAds" is a user script designed to improve your YouTube experience by automatically muting and hiding ads.